 G.W.
-Graham is a closed campus for grade 9 students during the month of September.
+Graham is a closed campus for grade 9 students until the end of Term 1.
 Students must stay on the school grounds before school, during break, lunch, and after school when waiting for a bus or ride.

 Open Campus